systopia/de.systopia.civioffice/docs/usage/working-with-documents.md

 ## Creating documents for activities, cases, contributions, events, memberships, and participants

 CiviOffice also provides search actions in activity, case, contribution, events, membership, and participant search results.
-The processing options are the similar as in the contact search action, however the data available through tokens will be different.
+The processing options are similar as in the contact search action, however the data available through tokens will be different.
 For example, you can use a token for the contribution amount when operating on contribution search results, or for the event title belonging to a registration when operating on participant search results, respectively.